Packing the Personals

 C).
 A bottle of pain killers

 E).
-A battery-operated alarm clock: (my phone is usually charging overnight somewhere out of reach)
+Battery-operated alarm clock: (my phone is usually charging overnight somewhere out of reach)

 F).
 Vitamins: We separate our vitamins and supplements into tiny zipper bags (you can find them at the pharmacy).
 We have labeled the packets AM & PM and I take them first thing in the morning and last thing at night.